JBrandos/PaymentGateway/README.md

 If I had more knowledge and time...
 ### Security
 Currently the api is not ready for production because it has security concerns like:
  - Weak authentication: ApiKey authentication is not ideal because if the secret was revealed - which it has been by me checking in my _appsettings.Development.json_ - then everyone could access the apis functionality.
-The next step would be to use something like JWT tokens or an identity provider solution.
+The next step would be to use something like JWT tokens or an identity provider solution, we could also then attribute an identity to the Merchant data which is currently hardcoded as Amazon
  - Poor storage and handling of sensitive information: The card details are currently stored as plain-text in a database.
 Im sure there is plenty of regulation on this topic and at a minimum that information should be hashed and salted.
 Whilst looking into it I also found "SecureString" which is a safer way of handling strings that contain sensitive information in code and would be beneficial in the case of an attack
 ### Messaging System
 Resiliency is particularly important when dealing with fast important and sensitive data.
 This aspect could be improved with a messaging system so that when the api receives a new payment, its added to a queue so its no longer reliant on the api maintaining its availability - it could have downtime and the payment be read by another api.